Three Blaze Trail: Overview

 The Three Blaze Trail has been studied and determined to be included as a "trail of historical significance" by the United States Department of Agriculture, Forest Service, planning process.
 Environmental Impact Statements continue to list the trail as an object of concern that requires evaluation and consideration of its heritage and its historic value.
 This trail, constructed in 1902 has historical, recreational, health, and scenic values which may qualify it for the designation of either a National Recreation Trail (NRT) or National Historic Trail as defined by the National Trail System Act.

 The route to the Thunder Mountain Mines began at Grangeville, Idaho, and progressed to Dixie, Idaho, on a previously established (by 1901) wagon route.
 By 1894 the section of the route from Grangeville to Elk City was an improved wagon road.
 From Dixie, the route followed an existing trail to the Salmon River, a distance of about 12 miles, and intersected the Salmon River at Campbell's Ferry, which was established near the mouth of Trout Creek.
 This section of the trail is currently part of the Nez Perce National Forest Trail System, Trail Number 231, which begins near the Dillinger Mine Trail Head, down Rhett Creek, over the ridge near Rock Rabbit Point, and then down to the Salmon River.

-The newly constructed (1902) Three Blaze "shortcut" Trail was located and marked with three distinctive blazes, or marks, cut on the trees, usually with and axe, to signify this specific route.
+The newly constructed (1902) Three Blaze "shortcut" Trail was located and marked with three distinctive blazes, or marks, cut on the trees, usually with an axe, to signify this specific route.

 Three blazes were used, which was different than the common two blaze system used by the U.S. Forest Service.
 The two-blaze system consisted of a lower 8 inch-long dash with an upper short dot above as explained in "Trail Construction of the National Forests", U.S. Department of Agriculture, Washington Government Printing Office, 1915.
 The two blaze dot and dash was the more common method to blaze trees as used by the U.S. Forest Service to mark trails until discontinued in the 1980s.
 The Three Blaze Trail is now part of the National Forest Service Trail System, part of which are numbered Trails 017 and 006, on the Payette National Forest.
 The trail is no longer maintained as demonstrated by the photo showing the trail clogged with downed timber.